woss102910/MactelPowerMon/Readme.md

-# MacTelPowerMon
+# MactelPowerMon

-**MacTelPowerMon** is a lightweight, terminal-based power and resource monitoring tool for Intel Macs.
+**MactelPowerMon** is a lightweight, terminal-based power and resource monitoring tool for Intel Macs.
 It provides realistic CPU, RAM, battery consumption estimates, and identifies applications consuming high resources, serving as a lightweight alternative to heavy apps.

 ---